SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 1. Turn on alarming on the parameter *Audio Bit Rate Channel 1* by checking the box in the Monitored (*MON*) column.
 1. Look for the column *ANOMALIES* on the right-hand side (you might have to scroll to the right to see it) and click the button in that column.
-1. Click the button next to *Variance change* to switch it to *Enabled*.
+1. In the pop-up that shows up, click the button next to *Variance change* to switch it to *Enabled*.
 1. Press *Close* to close the pop-up.
 1. Press *OK* to save the alarm template.